 Health Benefits of Adding More Fiber to Your Diet

 According to a recent study by The Lancet 3, adding fiber to your diet produces multiple benefits.
 85 clinical studies were analyzed along with 185 trials.
-According to what they found, if 1000 people shifted from a low fiber diet, it would prevent six cases of heart disease and 13 deaths.
-According to other results, levels of type II diabetes, bowel cancer, obesity, high blood pressure and cholesterol were lowered.
+According to what they found, if just 1000 people shifted from a low fiber to a higher fiber diet, it would prevent six cases of heart disease and 13 deaths.
+Here are some of the benefits of adding more fiber to your diet.

 Balancing Your Glucose

 When a person has diabetes, they can balance their blood sugar levels to healthier levels by increasing fiber intake 4.
 That can help to reduce insulin output.
 It is important to include soluble fiber because it slows sugar absorption in the blood.

 Including healthy fiber in your diet can reduce your LDL 'bad' cholesterol levels.
 You can get dietary fiber naturally in fruits, grains, nuts and legumes.
 It is known to help keep people regular and it can be applied in many areas of your health.

 Supporting Weight Loss